 The Sunshine Coast Community Forest (SCCF) is operated by Sechelt Community Projects Inc. with the District of Sechelt being the sole shareholder of the Corporation.
 SCPI holds and manages a license to harvest the crown lands marked for logging by the Province.
 The SCCF is managed by a board of directors.

-The role of forest management ensures logging on Crown land within municipal boundaries is done in the best interests of the local community, including:
+The role of forest management ensures logging on Crown land is done in the best interests of the local community, including:

 - Enhancing recreation opportunities in the forest

 - Environmental considerations for every cut block and access road